someodd/someodd.github.io/phlog-mirror/_posts/2024-04-22-xmpp-server.gopher.md

 Select web root.
 Now go back and uncomment those SSL-related lines in the nginx config above and restart nginx.

-Now that we have the certificates, link them to the certificate directory defined in the prosody config:
+Now that we have the certificates, link them to the certificate directory defined in the prosody config **make sure to do this for all prosody-related domains**:

 ```
 sudo prosodyctl --root cert import /etc/letsencrypt/live